-When it comes to property division, it is your job to tell me about all your assets and provide me with copies evidencing ownership of these assets.
+When it comes to property division, it is your job to tell us about all your assets and provide us with copies evidencing ownership of these assets.

 The Court will first determine if your property is separate property or marital property.
 Fault is not a factor in property division.

-Separate property is property a spouse usually acquired before the marriage or through an inheritance or gift that the spouse kept separated from other spouse.
-Unless you can prove this item somehow became marital property through transmutation or commingling, then the court will allow that party to retain his separate property.
-Transmutation or commingling can occur in many ways including putting your spouse’s name on a bank account or Deed.
+Separate property is property a spouse usually acquired before the marriage or through an inheritance or gift that the spouse kept separated from the other spouse.
+Unless you can prove this item somehow became marital property through transmutation or commingling, the court will allow that party to retain his or her separate property.
+Transmutation or commingling can occur in many ways, including putting your spouse’s name on a bank account or Deed.
 We will discuss this if it is an issue in your divorce.

 Marital property is property you acquired during the marriage.
 Marital property can also include an appreciation in the value of your spouse’s separate property.

 Marital property means all real and personal property acquired by either or both spouses.
 Sometimes, a spouse’s separate property may become marital depending on how the parties treated it during the marriage.
 Marital property may also include recovery in personal injury cases, workers compensation and disability actions.